The author is a proud parent of a Boston Terrier. She enjoys sharing her knowledge on various researched topics on the canine world.

 - Melatonin, a supplement that balances hormone levels and can help regulate sleep irregular patterns.

-If you’re a senior dog owner looking for answers and dealing with this disorder just like me, then I’m certain you’re ready to do anything you can to help your pet.
+If you’re an aging dog owner looking for answers and dealing with this disorder just like me, then I’m certain you’re ready to do anything you can to help your pet.

 First, know that you cannot fix the problem on your own.
 However, there is hope.